V-Cent/TTE/docs/tech/tov.md

 ### Fatal Strike Techniques

-Fatal Strike is a mechanic in Tales of Vesperia that is learned during a tutorial fight on :spoiler[Caer Bocram].
+Fatal Strike is a mechanic in Tales of Vesperia that is learned during a tutorial fight on *:!Caer Bocram*.
 It usually is used to defeat normal enemies in a single hit, which is done by reducing a special gauge that is present in every enemy (up, which is blue; down, which is red; and right, which is green).
 For bosses, fatal strikes deal a large amount of damage.
 To decrease the gauge, you can use artes or normal attacks that correspond to specific color or direction.

 FS also gives bonus during and at the end of battle.
 At the end of battle you can be awarded with extra EXP, LP or Drop Rate.
 This bonus will be higher depending on your FS chain, which is the amount of FS glyphs that appeared before you performed the FS.
 This is limited to the same combo.
 For example, a chain of 10 is enough for any drop to have 100% chance of happening.
 The specific award that you get depends on the type of enemy that you performed the FS chain against.